PSA Sabre Receiver Sets: Enhanced AR-15 and IC 6mm ARC

 Flared Magwell and Integrated Trigger Guard

-The lower is billet machined with a flared magwell cut directly into the receiver.
+The lower has a flared magwell cut directly into the receiver.
 That delivers the same reload-funnel geometry as an aftermarket Magpul BAD Magwell or Hahn magwell extension without the bolt-on bulk, the second set of screws, or the index ridge where two parts meet.
 For competition and duty AR-15 lowers, an integral flare is the cleaner solution.

 The trigger guard is machined as part of the lower rather than pinned in as a separate component.
 That eliminates the roll-pin trigger guard ears that crack on overzealous gloved-finger installs and the gap that opens up at the rear of the guard on poorly fitted aftermarket flat triggers.
 It also drops the parts count on a build by one, with no fitment risk on the front pin.